+

 Transfer of a Prior Degree

-Associates of Arts Degree or Associate of Science Degree
+Associate of Arts Degree or Associate of Science Degree

 Minnesota Transfer Curriculum